Two weeks later

 Sydney looked up at the sound of the car door closing.
 Shelby and Brian were moving towards the house.
 She pretended to ignore them outwardly, but watched, sidelong of course, as they approached.

-Shelby was pretty in her work uniform of the store’s polo and khaki slacks, was pretty in anything really.
-Boyfriend Brian, wearing a t-shirt and swim trunks, was a handsome complement to her sister.
-Picking up Shelby from work must have interrupted his swimming, Sydney thought.
+Shelby was pretty in her swimsuit and t-shirt cover, was pretty in anything really.
+Boyfriend Brian, wearing a t-shirt and swim trunks, was a handsome complement, Sydney thought.
 If the world wasn’t their oyster, then she didn’t know to whom it belonged.
 She turned her attention back to the book she was reading.

 “Crystal out?”
 Shelby asked, more confirmation than question.